surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated admin toolbar icon CSS for screen width of 782px or less.
+	* None.
 * **Bugfixes**
+	* Fixed the admin toolbar notification icon size and position for screen widths of 782px or less.
 	* Fixed the WordPress "Live" status CSS margin in the admin toolbar before the WPSSO notification icon.
 * **Developer Notes**
 	* None.